Back to top: For a website theory: principles

 Multi-planarity

-Non-linearity may thus be understood as referring to a multi-segmental reality: what matters are the segments, not their contiguity and even less their sequentiality.
-This is apparent in any single website, but is magnified by the interconnection of multiple websites as it made possible by the saturation of hyperlinks.
-These websites may be seen as planes
+Non-linearity may in fact be re-interpreted as multi-linearity: it is a multi-segmental reality where what matters are the individual segments have a linear sequence within themseles, however short that sequence may be, but do not relate to other linear seauences in any consequential manner.
+This is apparent in any single website, but is magnified by the interconnection of multiple websites as it is made possible by the saturation of hyperlinks.

-Current websites are multi-planar in the sense that their pages are parallel and directly accessible to each other, and so are websites among each other.
+These websites may be seen as planes, and current websites may be seen as multi-planar in the sense that their pages are parallel and directly accessible to each other, as are websites among each other.
+However, multiplanarity does not entail consequentiality: the correlation among planes is then not structural, but accidental, anecdoatl, episodic.

 Back to top: For a website theory: principles